EDITED BY F. J. POWICKE,

 "By a friend I did thankfully receive your animadversions

-upon that pore little script of mine, the comunion of Churches wherein
+little script of mine, the comunion of Churches wherein

 my poynt is not to dispute men to my opinion-I have no faculty yt